ckcollab/ericcarmichael/content/getting player names from twitch stream.md

 Tags: python, web development, development, gaming, league of legends, twitch

-I had an idea last month for a site based around identifying Twitch streamers in game, recording game stats, and then having fantasy league style betting based around the stats... it was a fun experiment but my techniques ended up not being very practical.
+I had an idea last month for a site based around identifying video game streamers while they are in game.
+If I can identify them in real time then I could have real time fantasy league style betting based around the stats... it was a fun experiment but my techniques ended up not being very practical.

 ## The Idea

-In League of Legends at least, was to find the "yellow health bar" that only your character has.
+In the game League of Legends I could try to find the "yellow health bar" that only your character has.
 Once I have the coordinates for the yellow health bar I can look above it to see the character name!
 Boom, with the character name I can look up stats and track all of their games automatically.